The Aix-en-Provence

 Limelight Arts Travel’s 11-day tour includes two weekends, so we can be sure that all major performances are included.
 Performance details will be available in late 2025, at which time a full itinerary will be published.
 Accommodation is in a central 4-star hotel with a swimming pool.
 As well as the Festival performances, there is a program of excursions to nearby sites of historical interest and natural beauty.

 July 2026 marks the fourth consecutive year in which Limelight Arts Travel has offered a tour to the Festival d’Aix-en-Provence.
-We are currently taking fully-refundable bookings to hold a place on this tour, before the release of the final performance program in late November 2025.

 TOUR LEADER